ksu-is/Mood-Mixer/README.md

 1. The user runs the program and types in their current mood (e.g., `happy`, `sad`, `calm`, `angry`, `euphoric`, or `random`).
 2. The program selects a Spotify playlist that matches the chosen mood.
 3. The playlist opens automatically in your web browser, so you can start listening immediately.
-4. The program supports **aliases** (e.g., `mad` → angry, `chill` → calm) to handle different ways users might describe their mood.
 5. Users can type **`random`** to let the program pick a mood for them automatically.
 6. If the mood isn’t recognized, the program provides a friendly error message with available options.
 7. The program runs in a loop so you can pick multiple moods without restarting, and type **`exit`** to quit.